shaovoon/simple_opengl/README.md

 The OpenGL 2.0 project showing a rotating quad is made to reproduce the problem.
 It works perfectly on VC++ and Windows.
 To run the exe on windows, copy the SDL2.dll to exe folder.

 There is a problem with the latest Emscripten calling the render function.
 The 1st OpenGL call in the render function has this "GLctx is undefined" error in javascript on Chrome and Firefox.
+I am not multi-threading.

 ```Cpp
 #ifdef __EMSCRIPTEN__